3. Protocol Overview

 The Mining Protocol is used for communication between a Mining Device and Pool Service, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Service.

-The Job Declaration Protocol is used for communication between a Job Declarator and Pool Service.
+The Job Declaration Protocol is used for communication between a Job Declarator Client and a Job Declarator Server (which is typically Pool side).

 One type of software/hardware can fulfill more than one role (e.g. a Mining Proxy is often both a Mining Proxy and a Job Declarator and may occasionally further contain a Template Provider in the form of a full node on the same device).